 Theta uses nonlinear resonance (NLR) for NDT triaging.

-NLR exploits the phenomenon known as the “cracked bell” principle: if we strike an intact bell twice, gently and violently, it will resonate at the same frequency in both instances.
+NLR exploits the phenomenon known as the “cracked bell” principle: if we strike an intact bell twice, gently and then a little harder, it will resonate at the same frequency in both instances.
 If we strike a cracked bell in the same manner, the resonance frequency will be lower in the latter strike.

 This is a nonlinear phenomenon, which we call ‘strain-dependent resonance’.
 It is possible to assess a structure very rapidly using this method – usually in less than a minute – which makes it a very attractive quality assurance approach for manufacturing environments.